benmccormick/benmccormick_blog_posts/_posts/2013-01-01-sublime-text-for-javascript-configuration.markdown

 2. Use User files or project/syntax specific files, not the Default files
 3. Learn your options and you can get a lot more out of Sublime Text

+I hope this is helpful.
+I'll be following up with one final post later this week on helpful Sublime plugins for javascript development.

 [keyboard]: http://benmccormick.org/blog/2012/12/30/sublime-text-for-javascript-keyboard-shortcuts